mhaque-spec/mhaque-spec/README.md

 - 👀 I’m interested in ... new machine learning techniques and creating efficient pipelines.
 - 🌱 I’m currently learning ...
 R and R-studio, working with data and visualization in a language I'm getting familiar with!
 - 💞️ I’m looking to collaborate on ... data science projects, open to any discipline
 - 📫 How to reach me ...
-[LinkedIn](https://www.linkedin.com/in/madihahh/)
+Click on my [LinkedIn](https://www.linkedin.com/in/madihahh/) profile!

 <!---
 mhaque-spec/mhaque-spec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.